jane632/phase4_group_5/README.md

 # phase4_group_5

-# Apple_Google sentiment Analysis
+# Apple_Google sentimental Analysis
 ### Project Overview
 Group 5 aims to develop an ML model for sentiment analysis of tweets about Apple and Google products.
 Using advanced NLP techniques, the model will classify tweets as positive, negative, or neutral.
-Insights will empower stakeholders—Product Management, Marketing, Customer Experience, Business Intelligence, and Leadership Teams—to make data-driven decisions, improve marketing, enhance customer satisfaction, and drive innovation.
+Insights will empower stakeholders, Product Management, Marketing, Customer Experience, Business Intelligence, and Leadership Teams, to make data-driven decisions, improve marketing, enhance customer satisfaction, and drive innovation.

  ## Business Understanding